devOpifex/log/docs/guide/get-started.md

 - `unix` - unix timestamp
 - `wd` - working directory

+!!! tip
     You can also customise the look of the prefix with `hook`, pass it a function that will take the prefix and return a modified version of it.

 While the package comes with basic flags you can add your own with the `flag` method.
 This method accepts either a function that will be run every time a message is logged or a string that will simply be included in the message.